Risk Management in Manufacturing Best Practices

-Risk management is about taking control of the factors that drive profitability for your business.
+Risk management is more than just about safety—it's about taking control of the factors that drive profitability for your business.
 This is a continual effort, and it involves two main steps—identifying the risks, and mitigating them.

-Note that managing risks doesn't always mean fully preventing them.
-Rather, think of the process as getting prepared to minimize their impact on your business.
-The key is understanding the factors that make your operations profitable, and how any changes might impact your bottom line.
+Managing risks doesn't always mean fully preventing them.
+Think of the process as getting prepared to minimize their impact on your business.
+The key is understanding the factors that make your operations profitable, as well as how any changes might impact your bottom line.

 While the specific techniques you put in place to manage risk in your manufacturing company will be unique to your sector and your business, there are certain types of risk that are common across the industry.